owenyeo/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed friend list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
+* Same constraints as add!
+Meaning no duplicate persons, numbers, or emails.
+Birthdays also need to be valid dates.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+We're working on it!
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.